Grabby Awards: Evolution

 The 2003 award ceremony was held at the Park West theater on May 29, 2004, moving to a well-known professional concert / event venue.
-This was further evidence of the growing prominence of the Grabbys and their significance within the gay porn industry.
 The perennial Chi Chi LaRue and Honey West were joined in co-hosting duties by Chris Steele, Michael Brandon, and Bret Wolfe, with sign language interpretation again provided by Dillon Press.
 Awards added to the year's gathering were surprise awards "Hottest Cock", "Hottest Ass", "Hottest Versatile Performer", and "Hottest Cum Shots".
 The Editor's Choice Award for the year was for "Hot New Directors".

 Jason Sechrest was in attendance again to present the basket of lube and was joined by the previous year's recipient, Bret Wolfe.
 The basket was presented to the individual they felt was "most likely to use this entire basket" in the very near future.
 The recipient, Michael Knight, was called to the stage and the popular bottom thanked "the endless number of inches who have entered me".

 A return to the Park West for the 2004 awards brought Honey West and Chi Chi LaRue together with co-hosts Tag Adams, Michael Brandon, and Zak Spears for host / hostess duties.
 The "Best Video" award was apparently renamed "Best Gay Video"; the "Hottest" awards from the previous year remained, and the "Maleflixx.tv Peoples Choice Award" was added.
 There were no Editor's Choice Awards.

 On May 27, 2006, the 2005 Erotic Gay Video Awards—the "Grabbys"—were presented at The Vic Theatre.
 Chi Chi LaRue and Honey West once again led the ceremonies; their male co-hosts for the event were Rod Barry, Brad Benton, and Chad Hunt.
 This was the last Grabbys attended by "Big Daddy" Ferguson, the founder of Gay Chicago Magazine and the Grabbys; Ralph Paul "Big Daddy" died in June 2006 a couple of days after his 72nd Birthday.